Evangelical Lutheran Church in America: Lutheranism

 Lutheranism is associated with the theology of Martin Luther, with its official confessional writings found in the Book of Concord.
 The ELCA accepts the unaltered Augsburg Confession (not the variata) as a true witness to the Gospel.
-The ELCA is less conservative than the Lutheran Church–Missouri Synod (LCMS) or the more conservative Wisconsin Evangelical Lutheran Synod (WELS), the second and third largest Lutheran bodies in the United States, respectively.
-Most ELCA Lutherans are theologically moderate-to-liberal, although has a sizable conservative minority.
+The ELCA is less conservative than the Lutheran Church–Missouri Synod (LCMS) and the Wisconsin Evangelical Lutheran Synod (WELS), the second and third largest Lutheran bodies in the United States, respectively.
+Most ELCA Lutherans are theologically moderate-to-liberal, although there is a sizable conservative minority.
 Other Lutheran bodies in the U.S. tend to hold more strictly to Confessional Lutheranism.

 Differences within the ELCA

 Constituent congregations of the ELCA hold many differences of opinion, and have had disputes over social and doctrinal issues.
 In part, this is related to the history of having assimilated three different Lutheran church bodies, each with its own factions and divisions, but also to responses to changing social conditions in the United States.
 Old intra-group conflicts were inherited and new inter-group ones were created.
 Differences on issues usually reflect theological disputes between various parties.

 The ELCA is a very broad denomination.
 It contains groups of socially and/or theologically conservative or liberal factions with differing emphases on various topics such as liturgical renewal, confessional Lutheranism, charismatic revivalism, moderate to liberal theology, and liberal activism.
-The socially liberal segment of the ELCA is represented by independent organizations such as Lutherans Concerned/North America, Extraordinary Lutheran Ministries, and the Evangelical and Ecumenical Women's Caucus.
-What is now known as the Lutheran Coalition For Renewal (Lutheran CORE) is made up of socially conservative congregations that left the ELCA after it decided to accept openly gay clergy for ordination and calling.
+The socially liberal segment of the ELCA is represented by independent organizations such as ReconcilingWorks, Extraordinary Lutheran Ministries, and the Evangelical and Ecumenical Women's Caucus.
+What is now known as the Lutheran Coalition For Renewal (Lutheran CORE) is made up ELCA congregations as well as socially conservative congregations that left the ELCA after it (the ELCA) decided to accept openly gay clergy for ordination and calling.
 Adherents of Evangelical Catholicism practice High Church Lutheranism and include the members of the Society of the Holy Trinity.
-Those oriented toward Confessional Lutheranism, Evangelicalism, or an admixture of the two include the WordAlone network, and those involved with Lutheran Congregations in Mission for Christ.
+Those oriented toward Confessional Lutheranism, Evangelicalism, or an admixture of the two include the WordAlone network.
 Members of the Charismatic Movement include congregations and pastors associated with the Alliance of Renewal Churches and some ethnic congregations.
 Additionally, there has been a recent growth in Franciscan spirituality in the ELCA through the Order of Lutheran Franciscans.